MariaSVincent/fullstack_engineer_challenge/README.md

 ## Description

-The project uses two microservices: the backend REST microservice and UI.
-The bakend is implemented with `express.js` and located in `server.js` file.
-The frontend is implemented with `React.js` and located in `src` derectory.\
+The project consists of the backend REST microservice and UI.
+The bakend is implemented with `express.js` and is located in the `server.js` file.
+The frontend is implemented with `React.js` and located in the `src` derectory.

-The project uses `REST` microservice to fetch and render a list of `supervisors` along with inputs for additional information required to be provided by the user.\
+The project uses `REST` microservice to fetch a list of `supervisors`, preprocess it and send to the `UI`. `UI` renders `supervisors` along with the fields for additioanl inputs to be provided by the user.

-User enters requested information, selects supervisor and submits request to the backend `REST` microservice.
+User enters required information, selects supervisor and submits request to the backend `REST` microservice.
 Required fields are: `First Name`, `Last Name`, and `Supervisor`.
-The required fields are marked as `requied` attribute, and must be filled to submit the request.
+The required fields are marked with `requied` attribute, and must be filled to submit the request.

 Backend validates the input fields of the request.
-If fields are valid, `SUCCESS!` message is prited to the console of the back end and sent and presented to the user.
-As a seccessful result, form fields and compotent state are reseted.
+If all the fields are valid, `SUCCESS!` message is prited to the console of the backend and sent and presented to the user.
+Finally, form fields and compotent state are reseted.
 If invalid fields are encountered, array of errors is created, printed to the console of the backend service, and sent to the user.

 ## Run the project